Tips for Families Coping with Substance Use Disorders

 It’s scientific fact that exercise has the proven ability to reduce stress and depression.
 Stretching muscles and pushing tendons prompts the brain to release so-called pleasure chemicals, including dopamine and oxytocin.
 High-energy exercise sessions can help families vent their worry and stress in healthy ways.
 Instead of yelling, they can run.
 Instead of pacing, they can do yoga.
 It’s a wonderful way to stay on track with healing and it’s relatively easy to get started.

 Help Is Available

 Families living with addiction don’t have to walk the path to recovery alone.
 There are a number of residential treatment centers, even luxury drug rehabs, that provide support for both the addicted person and their family.
-Hathaway Recovery is one of these centers that provides programs geared towards families of patients, including family weekends which offer educational courses on addiction for family members.
+Hathaway Recovery is one of these centers that provide programs geared towards families of patients, including family weekends which offer educational courses on addiction for family members.
 Being able to offer support, family members can connect those in need with treatment, resources, and services to begin and stay on their recovery journey.
-Contact Hathaway Recovery today if you have questions about family resources, the recovery process or personalized treatment options for addiction that could work well for your loved one.
+Contact Hathaway Recovery today if you have questions about family resources, the recovery process, or personalized treatment options for addiction that could work well for your loved one.